bitsofcotton/p2/README.md

 2025/06/22 change T command output to better reasonable one, PERSISTENT improve.
 2025/06/23 code clean, flush.
 2025/06/25 merge latest ddpmopt result. also need to implant readme.md into lieonn.hh.
-2025/06/25 readme.md moved into implant lieonn.hh as a comment.
+2025/06/25 readme.md moved into implant lieonn.hh as a comment. add usage into p2.cc.